 Completed in just six weeks, Thomann-Hanry® have returned one of the city’s most iconic hotels to its original splendour.
-Comprising some 5,000 square metres of Portland stone and brickwork, all four elevations of the Grade II Listed, five-star The Langham Hotel were surveyed, restored and meticulously cleaned using the Thomann-Hanry® patented façade gommage® technique.
+Comprising some 5,000 sq. m. of Portland stone and brickwork, all four elevations of the Grade II Listed, five-star The Langham Hotel were surveyed, restored and meticulously cleaned using the Thomann-Hanry® patented façade gommage® technique.

 The Langham restoration